unitartu-remrob/remrob-server/README.md

 ### Running the proxy server

+1. Copy the nginx configuration to default

-1. Install server modules
+2. Install main server modules and run (assumes port 3000 as default)

 `cd server && npm install`

-2. Start the robot-specific proxy server

-`npm run start-robo-{x}`
+`npm run start`

 ---

 ### To do:

 - Make the image more user-friendly
-- Make a server that can handle multiple websocket proxies at once
+- Make a server that can handle multiple websocket proxies at once ✅

 ### Limitations & issues: